-Module 2: What is the extent of harm and the pervasiveness in the larger society?
+Day One: Module 2: What is the extent of harm and the pervasiveness in the larger society?
 Do those in a spiritual community have a particular vulnerability to this type of harm?
-Topics addressed include what environments enable sexual harm to occur.
-We also hear definitions of Trauma and Trauma informed.
-We hear how trauma manifests itself and a beginning of the discussion on how it can be healed.
+What kinds of Topics environments enable sexual harm to occur.
+What are the definitions of trauma and trauma-informed.
+How does trauma manifest?
+Part 1 of the discussion on how trauma can be healed.

-Module 3: Discussion of community response to trauma.
-Looking at Robert Wright's model for healing from trauma caused by sexual harm.
-Acharya McLellan asks how we can work with trauma if something comes up in meditation practice.
+Day Two: Module 3: Discussion of community response to trauma.
+Robert Wright’s model for healing from trauma caused by sexual harm.
+How can we work with trauma if something comes up in meditation practice.

-Module 4: The discussion turns to creating safer communities in the future, along with the necessary culture shift, and what men in particular should be doing.
+Module 4: Creating safer communities in the future, along with the necessary culture shift, and what men in particular should be doing.

-Module 5: A question from the participants at the recording session regarding advice for the Sakyong and the Shambhala community in particular.
-Conclusion, thank yous, and dedication.
+Module 5: A question from the participants regarding advice for the Sakyong and the Shambhala community.
+Conclusion thank you, and dedication.

-He also consults, trains, speaks and comments on a wide range of issues.
-His extensive pro bono work gave birth to The Peoples' Counselling Clinic, a non-profit mental health clinic.
+He also trains, speaks and comments on a wide range of issues.
+His extensive pro bono work gave birth the The Peoples’ Counselling Clinic, a non-profit mental health clinic, a non-profit mental health clinic.
 His pioneering work with colleagues in cultural competence and conducting cultural assessments has received national attention.
 For more on his work see http://www.robertswright.ca/

-is a Shambhalian who has had a lifelong interest in helping people talk with each other about the things that really matter to them.
+Basia Solarz is a Shambhalian who has had a lifelong interest in helping people talk with each other about the things that really matter to them.
 Originally from Philadelphia, Basia worked for eight years in victim services where she got her first taste of community engagement.
 This inspired her to study facilitation, group process, and transformative mediation.
-She later led community engagement efforts for an urban greening program, Philly Green.
-Currently, she heads up the Workplace Conflict Resolution Program for the Nova Scotia Health Authority, offering transformative conflict coaching, mediation, and education services to the 25,000+ people working in that system.
-She lives in Halifax, NS with her wife, Acharya Eve Rosenthal.
+She later led community engagement efforts for an organ greening program, Philly Green.
+Currently, she heads up the Workplace Conflict Resolution Program for the Nova Scotia Health Authority, offering transformative conflict coaching mediations and education services to the 25,000+ people working in that system.
+She lives in Halifax, NS with her wife, Acharya Even Rosenthal.